bootstrap-vue/bootstrap-vue/src/components/table/README.md

   clips off any content that goes beyond the bottom or top edges of the table.
 In particular, this may clip off dropdown menus and other third-party widgets.

+- Sometime Responsive will not work!.
+We can add table-class="table-responsive text-nowrap" in < b-table >.

 ### Stacked tables

 An alternative to responsive tables, BootstrapVue includes the stacked table option (using custom